Intersec/selectic/doc/changeText.md

 * **moreSelectedItems**: This is a message displayed in a badge if there are more selected options than the size of the component. _Default value is `'+%d others'`_.

+* **wrongQueryResult**: This is an error message displayed when result from the `fetchCallback` don't return all expected values. _Default value is `'Query did not return all results.'`_.

 ## Example